 Peppers are great for flavoring food, but did you know that consuming spicy peppers on a regular basis may substantially extend your life?
 It was once thought that hot peppers were damaging to the intestines and that they might possibly cause ulcers.
 However, in defiance of this common misunderstanding, spicy foods have been shown to reduce the risk of ulcers by the gradual eradication of the ulcer-causing bacteria, “Helicobacter Pylori,” effectively balancing gut flora in the digestive tract.

 (Sign up for our FREE newsletter to get the latest health advice, gardening secrets, homesteading tips and more delivered straight to your inbox!)

-Peppers of all sorts are particularly good sources of Vitamins A, C, K and B6 as well as Potassium and Manganese.
-As if these properties were not enough to make the case that you should eat more peppers, there seems to be immense benefits found in the properties that contribute to the spicy nature of peppers.
+Peppers of all sorts are particularly good sources of Vitamins A, C, K, and B6 as well as Potassium and Manganese.
+As if these properties were not enough to make the case that you should eat more peppers, there seem to be immense benefits found in the properties that contribute to the spicy nature of peppers.

 Three properties that are of interest to research scientists are: